bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Wisdom (Religion) Advanced Skill Trick*

-You learn one cantrip of your choice from the Shaman list, as well as one spell costing no more than 3 AET from the same list.
+You learn one cantrip of your choice from the Druid list, as well as one 1st or 2nd level spell from the same list.
 Wisdom is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

 #### Pocket Sand

 *Dexterity (Sleight of Hand) Advanced Skill Trick*

-As a bonus action, you can expend 1 STA and attempt to throw sand or dust into an opponent's eyes.
+As a bonus action, you can attempt to throw sand or dust into an opponent's eyes.
 The target must make a Dexterity saving throw.
 On a failed save, they are blinded until the end of your next turn.
 This does not work on targets that don't use eyes to see.
+On a success or failure, the creature is immune to further attempts to blind them this way until the end of the encounter.

 #### Resuscitation